andsontan/xpiks/CONTRIBUTOR_GUIDELINES.md

 Project guidelines:

-- When you commit the code ensure project builds without errors and warnings and all tests are passing.
+- Before you push your commits ensure that project builds without errors and warnings and all tests are passing

 Coding guidelines: